CMPE-297-Team4/AgenticTableTop/docs/ENV_SETUP.md

 After setting up environment variables:
 1. Verify keys are set: `echo $OPENAI_API_KEY`
-2. Run the application: `python main.py`
+2. Run the application: `make start-all` (or `make api` for API only)
-3. Check the output for your generated campaign!
+3. Access the Web UI at http://localhost:5173 or API docs at http://localhost:8000/docs
 4. Run tests: `pytest tests/`

 For more help, see the main [README.md](README.md).